bitovi/canjs.com/guides_source/recipes.md

 a matter of defining the way the tabs widget is displayed.

 The template for a `tabs` component needs a list of panel titles that will `activate` that panel when clicked.
+By calling `activate` with a panel as the argument, the properties of the `panel` can be manipulated.
+By changing the `visible` property of a panel, a template can be used display or hide the panel accordingly.

 Inside the tabs template, the `<content>` tag will insert everything that is inside the Component's tag (in this case, the three `<panel>` components).